Awards could not be given in 2020 and 2021 due to Corona virus pandemic.

 My grandfather Mr Nirmal Chandra Chaturvedi (1903 – 1975) was a lawyer, educationist, social worker, freedom fighter and congressmen based at Lucknow.
 He was thrice elected a member of the state Legislative Council (1952 – 66).

-His letters to Nilendra Kumar penned during 1966 – 74 written after he had joined military training at the National Defense Academy record not only the family news but also civic developments, political highlights, educational activities and literary festivals.
+His letters to Nilendra Kumar penned during 1966 – 74 written after he had joined military training at the National Defence Academy record not only the family news but also civic developments, political highlights, educational activities and literary festivals.
 Prominent people in different fields find mentions in its pages.
 The incidents depicted in the letters are now part of history in their own way.

 These letters numbering 98 spread over 293 pages can be accessed at in https://nilendrarekha.blogspot.com/.